Mission / vision collective statement

 - Providing guidance advocating for an inclusive and accessible conference;

 - Development and provision of an anonymous online reporting tool;

 - Hosting social events in Goldschmidt’s Spatial Chat in 2021 and in person in 2022, including a Pride event;

 - Engaging in media coverage with the press officer concerning an example of the current exclusion of racial minorities.

 Current and Upcoming Events

 The DEI Committee is searching for new members for 2023!
-More coming soon in our newsletter.
+More information and apply.

 The joint EAG-GS DEI Goldschmidt Task Force is organizing a range of DEI related events at the Goldschmidt2023 conference, including workshops, a DEI session, and more.
 If you would like to get involved with any of these activities, please do get in touch.